 This includes information on pages visited, number and frequency of visits, and page-level of engagement based on mouse movement, scrolling, inactivity and time spent.

 Advanced dynamic message content (ADMC)

-ADMC offers options for additional configurability so you can address very specific or complex requirements by creating a query into Evergage to return a specific set of products.
+ADMC offers options for additional configurability so you can address very specific or complex requirements by creating a query into Interaction Studio to return a specific set of products.
 ADMC should only be used by experienced developers.

 This is data that is unique to a user or account.
 This data is is collected from contact forms, survey responses on your site or from external databases such as a CRM, email marketing solution, marketing automation tools or a data warehouse.

 The period between the visit impression and the goal completion of a campaign.
-Evergage has four attribution window options available: 30 minutes (default), 1 hour, 24 hours, and 1 week.
+Interaction Studio has four attribution window options available: 30 minutes (default), 1 hour, 24 hours, and 1 week.
 Since some products may have a longer consideration cycle, you should review how long the timeline to conversion is and use that time frame when reviewing data.
-Your customer success representative will work with you on selecting the best attribution window for your business model.

 There are two attribution types: